zimolzak/instruct-project-etrigger-sql/README.md

 Bladder
 ========

-Main file *Bladder Cancer Trigger Criteria.docx*
+Main file *Bladder Cancer Trigger Criteria.docx*.
+Has an external docx with lists of codes.
+Does have ICD9-ICD-10 docx too.

 Inclusion